eram/kiss.ts/README.md

-# kiss.ts
+# KISS.TS
 The Keep It Simple Stack (whishlist)

-Technology
-1. Easy componentization
+__Technology Requirements__
-1. Few technologies
+1. Few technologies and langaugues to master >> eables small full-stack teams
+1. Few infrastructure components fully integrated into a DevOps platform
+1. Easy componentization of code, modules, services and apps.
+1. Mature enough to be used in corporate software
-1. Mature and simple to use
+1. Simple to start work with and use
+1. Scalable and performant
 1. Open standards
-1. Open-source (free) infra.
+1. Open-source (free) infra with an active community
-1. Cloud and on-prem.
+1. Deploy on Cloud and on-Prem.
-1. Scalable and performant

-Language
+__One Language to Master__
 1. Scripted and typed
 1. Backend and frontend
 1. Dev, Test and Devops